 You tripod needs to be high enough for the volunteer to use.
 Having a 5-foot tripod with a 6’5″ volunteer may not be a good match.
 You also need to consider whether or not the mechanism will move smoothly or not.
 Ball mounts are the best for smooth operation and have the least amount of movement noise.

 Many of today’s consumer camcorders do not have what is called shoe mounts.
 These are mounts placed on the camera to hold accessories like lights and external microphones.

 Like I shared with you earlier, when I was trying to figure out how to mount an external microphone on my camcorder, one guy on YouTube suggested two-sided tape.

 I didn’t take his advice.
 2 sided tape is tacky!
 (Pun intended)

 Here are some mounts you can put on your tripod or wall mount that will give you shoe mounts for your live streaming accessories.

 - Shoe Mounts

-I will do a separate article on external microphones since there is a lot of ground to cover on the different types of mics and power supplies ect.
+I will do a separate article on external microphones since there is much ground to cover for the different types of mics and power supplies etc.